 There will be no refund of fees for students suspended (1-3 days) or for students that are removed from all further program activities for disciplinary reasons.

 Please be aware that refunds must be processed through the State of California’s offices in Sacramento and may take up to six weeks.

 Mark your name on all equipment and clothing clearly.

 Student’s required uniform (available for sale before and during the program)

-Boys: Navy swim trunks and JG logo T-shirt, protective footwear and ocean swim fins.
-A rash guard, a navy or straw hat and navy sweatshirt are also recommended.
+Boys: MANDATORY: Navy swim trunks and JG logo T-shirt, protective footwear and ocean swim fins.
+OPTIONAL: A rash guard, a navy or straw hat and navy sweatshirt are also recommended.

 Uniform sales – students are required to buy their T-shirt from the program.
 The program also sells all other items (except footwear).
 Swim suits, shorts, and hats may be purchased elsewhere, but must be solid Navy in color and of an appropriate style.
 Uniforms will be sold through Jack's Surf Shop.

 Swim fins – We expect Junior Guards to have a pair of swim fins for long swims, days with bigger surf, and body boarding activities.
 The program has a LIMITED number of fins available.

 USE OF PERSONAL EQUIPMENT